|

 a menu of options, thereby launching U.S. weapons that were targeted on the opponent’s military-industrial assets.
 Our

+opponents in Moscow presumably had and have similar arrangements.
 The whole situation seems so bizarre as to be beyond belief.
 On any given day, as we go about our business, the president

 is prepared to make a decision within 20 minutes that could launch one of the most devastating weapons in the world.
 To declare